dnotes/svelte-summit-fall-2024/transcript.md

 ## 4. Demo 1: Testing the Sverdle game

-So, right now we're going to see how Gherkin tries to mitigate these two problems.
-For this purpose, I've drawn up some functional requirements for the Sverdle game as it exists now, so I'm going to set up a test suite that works in Gherkin, and I'm going to have Claude set one up in Playwright.

-    ```
-    Here are some functional requirements for the game at /sverdle.
-Please write integration tests for all of them using Playwright.
-Put the test files in the /tests folder, as *.test.ts.
+So, let's take a look at how this works in real life by using Gherkin to test the Sverdle game.
+For this purpose I've drawn up some functional requirements, and we're going to convert them into tests, both in Gherkin and also in Playwright.
+And in Gherkin, you can usually replace bullet points with "Scenario" or "Rule" to

 - Typing letters should work with Javascript enabled
 - Typing backspace erases a letter
 - The guess doesn't change when a 6th letter is typed
 - Typing enter submits the form
 - Clicking letter buttons should work with or without Javascript
 - Clicking back erases a letter
 - The guess doesn't change when a 6th letter is clicked
 - Clicking enter submits the form
 - When the correct word is guessed, a "you won" button should be displayed
 - When the guess limit is reached, a "game over" button should be displayed
 - Entries that are not real words should not be allowed
 - Letters in guesses should be highlighted
   - exact matches in dark blue
-          - close matches (i.e. the right letter in the wrong position) with a dark blue border
+  - close matches (right letter, wrong position) with a blue border
   - missing letters slightly greyed

-    Only write to the test files or playwright configuration.
-Your task is finished when each of the functional requirements has tests and each of the tests pass.
-You can run the tests with `pnpm run test:integration`.
+And I was going to do a coding battle where I work in Gherkin and Claude-Dev works in pure Playwright, but we were both so bad at writing tests in Playwright that it was too painful, so...that was quick!

+Now let's take a look at these two files, starting with the Gherkin feature on the left, and right away to me this looks very clear and comprehensible.
+Here are our requirements: _Typing letters should work with Javascript enabled_, and the steps are very clear, _When I type the following keys: t i t l e_, _Then row 1 should be "title"_.

+In my consulting work, I don't interact only with developers; I talk with project managers, business analysts, subject matter experts, grandmothers and parents, marketers, all kinds of people, and I'm confident that I could show them a file like this and a picture of our app, and every one of them would be able to participate in a meaningful conversation about what our app is doing and what it should do.
+If you read this Scenario:

+    ```gherkin
+    Scenario: Entries that are not real words should not be allowed

+        Given I type the following keys: a s d f g Enter
+        Then row 1 should be current
     ```

+--everyone here knows what that means.
+And for the last scenario, just like we might do in Playwright, we can use a visual regression test to make sure that our design requirements are met with each release.

+Looking over at the Playwright file: there is _no way_ that I could show this to most of the people on my team, it would just be unreasonable for me to expect it to interest or engage them, and instead we may end up talking in circles or in separate conversations where important ideas about our product are simply lost because there's no way to capture them, like fingers pointing at an imaginary moon.

+So this is good, but then in real life there will be bugs and new feature requests, like "people should be able to choose easy, medium or hard mode, with different numbers of guesses".
+And right away, I can sketch out this new Rule in Gherkin, and this is what people mean when they say "Behavior Driven Development"; because AI might be terrible at writing Playwright tests but it is quite good at parsing natural language -- like the language in our Gherkin tests.
+So I'm just going to ask Claude ...

+  > In the @/src/routes/sverdle/_game.feature file, there are some tests for the new feature that are marked with the todo tag.
+The new feature is to allow people to choose easy, medium or hard mode.
+Please change the files @/src/routes/sverdle/+page.server.ts , @/src/routes/sverdle/+page.svelte , and @/src/routes/sverdle/game.ts so that this is possible.
+Bear in mind you will have to change the structure of the cookie which stores the game state, and you will have to add buttons, which should look reasonably nice.

+And we'll let Claude work away over here in the corner, while I show you how to install and configure QuickPickle.

 ## 9. Setting up QuickPickle

-1. Install the package, and any others you might use.
-I'm going to be using a `playwright` package for testing the site, and a `browser` package for testing a component.
-These haven't got full releases yet but they should work for today.
+1. Quickpickle makes Gherkin features run in Vitest, while @quickpickle/playwright provides test frameworks for the browser and a bunch of step definitions.

     ```
-    pnpm add -D quickpickle @quickpickle/playright @quickpickle/browser
+    pnpm add -D quickpickle @quickpickle/playright
     ```

-2. Create a step definition file; you're going to need it no matter what other modules you use.
-I'm going to be using playwright for integration testing first, so I'll put this at `tests/playwright.steps.ts`.
-In any case, this is going to be the support file for all our Gherkin integration tests; but `@quickpickle/playwright` gives us a lot of step definitions and a "world constructor" to use, so I'll import them here.
+2. You'll _always_ need a step definition file, and you should _always_ name it something.steps.ts or js.
+In this file you'll import or set up your world variable and import or write your step definitions.

     ```ts
     // tests/playwright.steps.ts